 Ingrown Toenail Treatment in Shreveport, LA

 Individuals often experience pain and swelling caused by an ingrown toenail of the big toe.
 This condition occurs when the skin of the toe grows over its regular boundary at the edge of the nail, leading this soft skin to press firmly into the nail and cause discomfort.
+The podiatry specialists at The Foot Institute are highly trained in diagnosing and treating ingrown toenails at their offices in Shreveport and Natchitoches.

 What Causes Ingrown Toenails?